sscarduzio/elasticsearch-readonlyrest-plugin/README.md

       key_pass: readonlyrest
 ```

-### USE CASE 1: Full access from localhost + RO to catalogue-* indices from elsewhere
+### USE CASE 1: RW all indices from localhost, RO specific indices from elsewhere

 ```yml
 readonlyrest: